Visuals3D/vis3d/README.md

 ### Insomnia cli support

-insomnia-inso cli support for a better workflow as well as automation for testing a running version of the service against the openapi specifications and run custom tests for ci/cd pipelines.
+insomnia-inso cli support for a better work flow as well as automation for testing a running version of the service against the openapi specifications and run custom tests for ci/cd pipelines.

 ```bash
 npm run test:api